neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_3_Foundry_Agents/README.md

 - **gpt-4o-mini** - For text generation and agent reasoning
 ---

-## Step 1: Access Azure AI Foundry
+## Step 1: Access Microsoft Foundry

 1. Log into the [Azure Portal](https://portal.azure.com)
 2. Click on the **Foundry** icon in the Azure services section